Calamus latifolius

+Description

 It is a moderately robust climber, growing up to 30m, usually with a cluster of stems and a leafsheath 3 cm in diameter.
-Its leaves are curate, 2-3m long, with a prominenently kneed, spiny (3 cm long) leafsheath.
+Its leaves are curate, 2-3m long, with a prominently kneed, spiny (3 cm long) leafsheath.
 Both female and male flowers are simply decompound.
 The globose fruit is dull brown to blackish, with flattened fruit scales and a single seed.

 The rattan grows in semi-dense forests of Cambodia and southern Vietnam.

 In the Chuŏr Phnum Dâmrei of southwestern Cambodia, they are characterized as growing on the edge of evergreen rainforest, usually as understorey, but becoming lianas when mature.

 It also occurs as a large liana in the forest around Steung Sangke in the northwest of Cambodia.

 Growing in the Sitakunda Botanical Garden and Eco-park, Bangladesh, it is regarded as under threat from illicit felling, over-harvesting for raw material and intentional fire hazards during the dry season.

 In India it occurs in moist lower hill forest communities up to 1000m, mostly near fresh water swamps.